opentelekomcloud/docs-next/docs/blueprints/by-use-case/devops/ci-devtron-swr-cce.md

 ![](https://raw.githubusercontent.com/devtron-labs/devtron/main/assets/Architecture.jpg)

 :::caution
-Open Telekom Cloud, and CCE in its extent, **do not** provide official maintenance and support for Devtron.
+T Cloud Public, and CCE in its extent, **do not** provide official maintenance and support for Devtron.
 The maintenance is provided exclusively by the developers of the Devtron.
 You can read more in the documentation of the platform [here](https://docs.devtron.ai/).
 :::

 ## Prerequisites